johnwroge/johnwroge/README.md

 :wave: Hi and Welcome!
   :star2: I'm John, a Software Engineer excited about building, testing, and deploying new products. <br>
- 🌱 Always eager to collaborate on inclusive open source tools for the developer community. <br>
+ 🌱 Always looking to collaborate on inclusive open source tools for the developer community. <br>
  💬 Ask me about Zeus ⚡ an open source Kubernetes Graphical UI built to display cluster metrics from Prometheus and Grafana. <br>
  :desert_island: In my free time I'm an avid guitarist :guitar: runner :runner: and cook :ramen: <br>
 <h2> :earth_americas: Social </h2>